oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   d. **Name**: Provide a name for your Policy, e.g. *Image\_Classification\_Policy*

-  e. **Description**: Provide a description for your Policy, e.g. *Policy for image classification OCW23 LiveLab*
+  e. **Description**: Provide a description for your Policy, e.g. *Policy for image classification OCW23 Workshop*

   f. **Compartment**: Ensure that the policy is scoped at the root-level compartment.
 Click the toggle switch labeled **Show manual editor** to enable entry of free-form text into a text field.
 You will use this text field to build your Policy logic.